top of page

 Land of the Bonobos

-Bonobo mother with baby bonobo on their back
+Bonobo mother with baby bonobo on back

 Ekolo ya Bonobo means "Land of the Bonobos' in Lingala, the predominant language of the DR Congo.